Indaxia/imp/README.md

 Brings package management and es6-like Lua modules to your project without copy-paste pain and dependency hell.

 ## Features
-IMP consists of a Package Manager and a Module Manager with it's own Lua part of code.
+IMP consists of a Package Manager and a Module Manager with it's own Lua part of the code.

 A new way to work with lua dependencies: [IMP Module Manager](https://github.com/Indaxia/imp-lua-mm):satellite: